kbeaver1/misinformation_quality_study/README.md

 3. _Describe a situation in which supporting friends would be more important than telling the truth._

-Based on themeatic analysis and a composite score that I developed, I found that participants’ views about misinformation remained mostly unchanged in the written responses that were capture before and after being shown an ad, but participants' responses became longer after being show a visual ad vs. an audio-only ad.
-The most interesting responses came from Question 3 when based on gender: Males are 1.4 times as likely as females to tell a white lie and protect their friends, while females are 3.25 times as likely to tell the truth over supporting their friends.
+Based on themeatic analysis and a composite score that I developed, I found that participants’ views about misinformation remained mostly unchanged in written responses captured before and after being shown an ad, but participants' responses became longer after being show a visual ad vs. an audio-only ad.
+The most interesting discovery came from Question 3, where males are 1.4 times as likely as females to tell a white lie and protect their friends, while females are 3.25 times as likely to tell the truth over supporting their friends.

 ![Responses to Question 3 based on gender](analysis/images/gender_responses_Q3.png)